alexubilla8185/AfterLife/README.md

 ### Running Locally

-To run this project in a local development environment that correctly serves both the frontend application and the backend Netlify Functions, you need to use the Netlify CLI.
-This is the **recommended** approach.
+To run this project correctly, you must use a development server that can run both the frontend application (Vite) and the backend serverless functions at the same time.
+The **only** supported method for this is the Netlify CLI.

-1.  **Install the Netlify CLI:** If you don't have it, install it globally.
+1.  **Install the Netlify CLI:** If you don't have it, install it globally from your terminal.
     ```bash
     npm install netlify-cli -g
     ```

-2.  **Run the project:** Navigate to the project's root directory and run:
+2.  **Run the Project with `netlify dev`:** Navigate to the project's root directory and run the following command:
     ```bash
     netlify dev
     ```
-    This command will start the React development server and the Netlify Functions server, and it will proxy requests from your app to your functions, preventing errors.
-It will also automatically load the environment variables from your Netlify site settings (if linked) or from a local `.env` file.
+    This command reads the `netlify.toml` file to start both the frontend and backend servers.
+It will correctly proxy requests from the app (e.g., `http://localhost:8888`) to your functions, which prevents the "404 Not Found" errors.
+This is the **required** way to run the app locally with full functionality.

-#### Alternative: Running without Netlify CLI
+#### Alternative: Frontend-Only Mode (Limited Functionality)

-If you encounter issues with `netlify dev` or prefer to run the frontend server directly (e.g., using `npm start` or `vite`), you can bypass the configuration function for local development by providing the Supabase keys directly to the frontend application.
+If you must run the frontend server directly (e.g., using `npm run dev`), you can bypass the backend configuration function for local development.
+This will allow the UI to load, but **backend features will not work**.

 1. Create a file named `.env` in the root of your project.
 2. Add your public Supabase keys to this file, prefixed with `VITE_`: